PipedreamHQ/docs/docs/destinations/http/README.md

 you won't have to `await` the execution of the HTTP requests in your workflow.
 We'll collect every `$send.http()` call and defer those HTTP requests, sending them after your workflow finishes.

-## HTTP Destination Delivery
+## HTTP Destination delivery

 HTTP Destination delivery is handled asynchronously, separate from the execution of a workflow.
 However, we deliver the specified payload to HTTP destinations for every event sent to your workflow.

 Generally, this means it should only take a few seconds for us to send the event to the destination you specify.
 In some cases, delivery will take longer.

-You can always review how many destinations we've delivered a given event to by examining the [**Dest** column in the Inspector](/workflows/events/inspect/#dest-destinations).
+The time it takes to make HTTP requests sent with `$send.http()` does not count against your workflow quota.

-## HTTP Request and Response
+## HTTP request and response logs

-You can see both the data that was sent in the HTTP request, and the HTTP response that was issued, below the Code or Action cell in which the Destination was used.
-If the Action or Code step you're using issues multiple HTTP requests, we'll show the request and response data for each.
+Below your code step, you'll see both the data that was sent in the HTTP request, and the HTTP response that was issued.
+If you issue multiple HTTP requests, we'll show the request and response data for each.

 ## Retries

 Currently, Pipedream will not retry any failed request.
-If your HTTP destination endpoint is down, or returns an error response, we'll display that response in the observability associated with the Destination in the relevant Code or Action cell.
+If your HTTP destination endpoint is down, or returns an error response, we'll display that response in the observability associated with the Destination in the relevant step.

 ## IP addresses for Pipedream HTTP requests